 - Provide feedback and ideas for improved functionality to product developers.

 - Gather participants for face-to-face collaboration, learning, and support in an annual conference.

-In 2005, a group in the Evergreen State associated with the Washington Community and Technical College eLearning Council (eLC) formed the Washington Blackboard Users Group.
-WABUG aimed to create a community of Blackboard users involved in teaching and learning.
-With the rapid growth of online, hybrid, and web-enhanced instruction in our institutions, we responded by creating a community to share best practices, tips, and new technologies to enhance our colleges.
+In 2005, a group associated with the Washington Community and Technical College eLearning Council (eLC) formed the Washington Blackboard Users Group.
+WABUG aimed to create a community of users involved in online teaching and learning.
+With the rapid growth of online, hybrid, and web-enhanced instruction in our institutions, we responded by creating a conference/community to share best practices, tips, and new technologies to enhance our colleges and universities.

 At the inaugural meeting in December 2006, attendees elected a committee representing WABUG and a sister organization, the Pacific Northwest Blackboard Users Group, with the charge of determining how the organization could best serve the similar goals of the two groups.

 The committee announced a new name for the conference, NWeLearn, in 2007 and they developed the mission statement and governance protocol.
 Attendees voted to accept the recommendations.

 Since then, the Northwest eLearning Community has hosted yearly conferences, rotating to various locations around the three states of WA, OR, and ID.
 NWeLearn also promotes regional and topical microconferences and has provided webinars to support eLearning.

 Meet The Board

 Tim Chase began teaching in 1997 at a university in central China and then moved to beautiful central Oregon where he lives with his wife, Janet, and their three teens.
 Tim is certified for high school language arts and technology in several states and is currently director of program development with Impact Virtual Learning, an online course-provider for high school students.